mattermost/docs/source/help/getting-started/organizing-conversations.rst

 Channels can be identified in two ways:

 1. **Channel display name:** This appears in the Mattermost user interface.
-On Desktop, click the channel name at the top of the center pane to access the drop-down menu, then choose **Rename Channel**.
+On Desktop, select the channel name at the top of the center pane to access the drop-down menu, then choose **Rename Channel**.
 Anyone can rename the channels they belong to, unless the System Admin has `restricted the permissions <https://docs.mattermost.com/administration/config-settings.html#enable-public-channel-renaming-for>`__.
 2. **Channel handle:** This is part of the channel URL.
 You may also change the channel handle when renaming a channel, but changing channel handles may break existing links.

 For example, for the following channel, https://community.mattermost.com/core/channels/ux-design: